The march that wasn't: White supremacists a no show but counterprotesters still gather in Princeton - Planet Princeton

 Some people who joined the group hadn’t heard that the march was called off and seemed confused.
 Others decided to treat the counterprotest against the march that wasn’t as a victory celebration.

 Counterprotesters still marched, walking around Palmer square in a long line chanting the slogans “We are unstoppable, a better world is possible” and “No hate, no fear, Nazis are not welcome here.”
 Many who gathered carried posters or pink carnations.
+Princeton University Professor Emeritus Cornel West, the author of “Race Matters”, showed up and addressed the crowd, saying taking a stand for love and justice can make a difference.
+“Recognize that this morning and this afternoon we are on a love train.
+Justic is what love looks like in public,” he said.
+“We can and we do make a difference and bring everyone together.”

 By 1:30 p.m. the counterprotesters dispersed, business were open, so were the roadways, and Princeton was back to normal.